 Legit banking options: With legal sportsbooks, there is no meeting with Johnny on the corner to settle up or sending money through insecure back channels to someone you’ve never met before or to an offshore sports betting site.
 Regulated sportsbooks offer several ways to deposit and withdraw funds, and all of these options have been approved by state regulators to be allowed.
 You can rest assured that your money is safe throughout the entire process.

-Promotions: Whether it’s a welcome bonus or a bet boost or something else, legal sportsbooks offer a wide variety of promotions that both new and existing players can take advantage of.
+Promotions: Whether it’s sportsbook bonuses or a bet boost or something else, legal sportsbooks offer a wide variety of promotions that both new and existing players can take advantage of.
 With legal sports betting continuing to grow in the U.S., operators are pumping out more promotional dollars in order to attract customers.
 Take advantage of these offers as best you can because they are great ways to get an edge and build your bankroll.